Welcome to God's Work. Our Hands.

 Volunteers are asked to meet the same dress standard as the food recipients.
 The goal is not to offend others, or cause others to stumble.
 Men must wear a shirt at all times.
 Women must wear crew neck T-shirts.
 Even the most modest shirts reveal too much when females are bent over.
 Both men and women must dress in a way that undergarments are not visible and need to wear closed toe and comfortable shoes.
 This applies to all teenage volunteers, as well!

 Volunteers for picking up food at the Roadrunner Farmer’s Market, Trader Joes, and Whole Food Markets will be trained.
-Call Joyce or Heather (above) to inquire.
+Call Joyce or Heather (see above) to inquire.

 Must have a truck, large van or SUV.